mabauer/strip/readme.txt

 How to use this Plugin for Images:

-1. Create a Gallery using the Media Manager, Insert an Image into a Post, or Paste an image URL and let our oEmbed do the work.
+1. Create a Gallery using the Media Manager
+2. Insert an Image into a Post
+3. Paste an image URL and let our oEmbed do the work (regular image urls and imgur.com).

 How to use this Plugin for YouTube and Vimeo Videos: